Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Radiative transfer modelling

 \subsection{Dust properties}

-We consider both carbonaceous and silicate dust for the modelling.
+We considered both carbonaceous and silicate dust for the modelling.
 The carbonaceous dust include PAHs and amorphous carbon.
 Stochastic heating of PAHs are considered in the radiative transfer calculations.
-We adopt the opacities for amorphous carbon calculated from the optical properties given by {\citet{Zubko+1996}} {for BE{\footnote{BE sample refers to the carbon grains produced by burning benzene in air under normal conditions \citep{Zubko+1996}}} amorphous carbon materials}.
+We adopted the opacities for amorphous carbon calculated from the optical properties given by \citet{Zubko+1996} for BE{\footnote{BE sample refers to the carbon grains produced by burning benzene in air under normal conditions \citep{Zubko+1996}}} amorphous carbon materials}.
 The amorphous silicate opacities considered are derived from that of the astronomical silicates described in \citet{Draine2003a, Draine2003b}.
-We discuss the PAH opacities used in this work in Sec. \ref{sec:pahopacities}.
-We consider all the dust species to follow a power-law size distribution.
+We discuss the PAH opacities used in this work in Sect. \ref{sec:pahopacities}.
+We considered all the dust species to follow a power-law size distribution.

-Earlier radiative transfer models of T Cha did not consider dust settling, due to the absence of relevant constraints, which simplifies the model assumptions.
+While dust settling naturally occurs in disks, the amount of settling is difficult to adopt in the models due to the absence of relevant constraints (e.g. turbulence).
 However, completely excluding such effect in the model calculations might deviate the model parameters compared to the realistic solutions.
 Dust settling can considerably affect the emission from small dust, especially PAHs, even with high turbulence levels ($\alpha=0.01$) as shown by \cite{Dullemond+2007}.
-Hence, in our model calculations, we allow settling of dust grains according to their sizes and radial position in the disk as prescribed in \cite{Dubrulle+1995}.
+Hence, in our model calculations, we allowed for a standard settling scheme for the dust grains according to their sizes and radial position in the disk as prescribed in \cite{Dubrulle+1995}.